Yerkish: Lexigram concept

 Research leading to 1973 suggested chimpanzees could acquire and retain symbolic use of visual items.
 In an attempt to structure the use of symbols as language, Yerkish formalized the use of the lexigram, a graphic design which represents a word but is not necessarily indicative of the object to which it refers.

 Each lexigram is designed to be semantically and syntactically unequivocal, a conscious effort to reduce the ambiguity of English.
 For example, the use of color conveys semantic code, with red lexigrams identifying ingestible items like food and drink, blue lexigrams designating activities, and violet lexigrams representing animate beings like humans.

 Existing technical limitations guided lexigrams to be constructed by 9 single elements which could be combined by being superimposed.
-The lexigram for water, which is red in color, is a combination of elements 5, a circle, and 9, a wavy line.
+The lexigram for "juice", which is red in color, is a combination of elements 1 (a vertical line), 5 (a circle), and 9 (a wavy line).

 Von Glaserfeld created approximately 150 of the first lexigrams in the Yerkish language.